Aerodynamiks/Fortran/README.md

 # Fortran
-Just a simple repository to archive my Fortran projects.
+Just a simple repository to archive my Fortran projects and journal my Fortran progress.